 The Company expects to have sufficient liquidity to finance its plans and fund its obligations, including current liabilities in excess of current assets, for the next year, with a combination of available cash, funds from operations, issuance of commercial paper, public or private debt offerings and availability of liquidity from committed credit facilities described under the Financing section below.
 Cash flows from operating activities would be impaired by events that cause severe damage to our facilities and would require unplanned cash outlays for system restoration repairs.
 Under those circumstances, more reliance would be placed on our credit facilities for working capital requirements until a regulatory approved recovery mechanism or insurance proceeds are put in place.

 Capital Requirements and Contractual Obligations

-EPCOR's projected cash requirements for capital expenditures in 2024 include \$976 million to \$1,176 million.
+EPCOR's projected cash requirements for capital expenditures in 2025 are estimated to range between \$1,000 million and \$1,240 million.

 The following table represents the Company's contractual obligations by year: